How to Buy Your First Home

 Hire a real estate agent

 Your agent will earn a commission when you buy, which can range between 3% and 6% of the purchase price of the home split between your agent and the listing agent.
-Typically the seller is responsible for paying this commission for both agents.
+Typically the seller is responsible for paying this commission.

 Make an offer